 During the home visit, the social worker is looking to see if your home is a safe place to raise a child.
 Most social workers don’t look to see if your dishes are neatly stacked in your cupboards, if you iron your underwear, or if you prefer aspirin to acetaminophen.
 The social worker wants to see where and how the child will live.

-Several days before the social worker knocks at your door, do an inspection of your home.
+Several days before the social worker knocks at your door, inspect your home.
 Look for things that could be dangerous to a child, such as cleaning supplies that are out in the open or frayed/exposed electrical wires.
 Lock up any unsafe objects, such as guns, knives, and medicines.
 Also, make sure you have working smoke detectors on every level of your house.
 If you find a problem area, fix it!
-It’s not only safer for a child, it’s safer for you, too!
+It’s not only safer for a child, but it’s also safer for you, too!

 During the visit to your home, the social worker will want to see the child’s room.
 It isn’t important if the room isn’t yet decorated for a child.
 As long as the room will provide a safe place for the child to sleep, you will pass the “room test.”